schilkp/Tonbandgeraet/docs/tech_details/varlen.md

     +--> No more bits to follow.
 ```

-The value `0xFF` requires more than seven bits and therefor is split into two bytes:
+The value `0xFF` requires more than seven bits and therefore is split into two bytes:

 ```test
         +---> First 7 bits          +---> Next 7 bits